SNSystems/pstore/README.md

 ## Prerequisites

 - cmake (version 3.1 or later)
-- Doxygen or building the documentation
+- Doxygen for building the documentation
 - GraphViz for doxygen diagrams
 - Python 2.7 or later for running the system tests